puli/repository/README.md

 }
 ```

-You can now pass your custom pattern as string.
-Internally, the methods of the
+With these additions, it's possible to pass custom patterns as strings.
-pattern factory will be called to construct a new `RegExpPattern` instance
+Internally, the methods of the pattern factory will be called to construct a new
-automatically:
+`RegExpPattern` instance automatically:

 ```php
 $repo->add('/webmozart/puli/css', '~^/path/to/css/.+\.css$~');